Webhook Ingestion¶

-Webhook ingestion is the inbound half of Centrali's webhook story.
-Use an HTTP trigger to receive third-party events, validate their signatures before your code runs, persist accepted payloads as records, and hand downstream work to automations.
+Webhook ingestion is the inbound, asynchronous half of Centrali's webhook story.
+Use an HTTP trigger to receive third-party events, validate their signatures before your code runs, persist accepted payloads as records, and hand downstream work to functions or automations.

 Note